aeonics-io/aeonics.core/README.md

 ## Plugin: "aeonics.core"

-This *Nucleus Runtime* plugin provides the core implementation of the system.
+This Aeonics software plugin provides the core implementation of the system.

 ## Compile and package